Weird Science

 Remember: keep your head up!
 There are truly fascinating things happening up there!

-In the past, halos were often seen as signs from a higher power—frequently as foreboding omens.
+In the past, halos were often regarded as signs from a Higher Power, sometimes seen as ominous warnings.

 Marek Ples